 So, does freezing coffee beans help?
 Not at all.
 Frozen coffee is a great concept, but the moisture that typically comes with it is what kills it.
 If you see your friends reaching into their freezer for frozen coffee, take the moment to educate them and to curb the inefficient process, especially if it is a gourmet bag of Black Ink.
 If they become argumentative, just leave them be and make some new friends.

 Can You Eat Coffee Beans

 Can you eat coffee beans?
 Of course.
 Should you eat coffee beans?
 Absolutely!
-We actually already sell them and recommend you try them right now, we even dip them in organic, fair trade, kosher friendly dark chocolate.
+We actually already sell them and recommend you try them right now, we even dip them in organic, fair trade, kosher friendly dark chocolate for you.
 No, really, go buy some right now and you can thank us later.
 Honestly, if you can drink the coffee that you get from the beans, you can absolutely eat the coffee beans.

 One thing to remember for those that wonder if you can eat coffee beans, the darker you roast your coffee, the more porous the cell structure becomes.
-This causes the bean to be softer, and usually sweeter, which is what we recommend that people try first.
+This causes the bean to become softer, and usually sweeter, which is what we recommend that people try first.
 A lighter roasted coffee may not taste as bitter, but your teeth will have a hard time biting into it.
 Most products that contain coffee beans will typically feature a dark roasted bean within.

 Can You Eat Coffee Grounds

 Can you eat coffee grounds or instant coffee?
 Duh!
 If you can eat whole beans, you can absolutely eat the grounds.
 As a matter of fact, some baking recipes call for finely ground coffee, usually an espresso grind.
 Now if you are some kind of animal that likes to eat ground coffee alone, we recommend buying a coffee pot and brewing up some delicious coffee.
 Don’t be weird, drink a Cup of Joe like the rest of us do!